 This is a live recording of Justorum animae by Matthew Martin.
-It was performed on Friday 15 May 2015 at St Pancras Parish Church by The Marian Consort directed by Rory McCleery.
+It was performed at St Pancras Parish Church on Saturday 16 May 2015 by The Marian Consort directed by Rory McCleery.

 Born in 1976 and educated at Oxford University, Matthew Martin’s career as a composer and arranger is rapidly gaining him an international reputation.
 His “spikily dynamic style of composition” (BBC Music Magazine) has led him to be commissioned to write for many prominent ensembles, most recently the Gabrieli Consort, the choirs of Westminster Abbey, St Paul’s Cathedral, St John’s College, Cambridge and the American Guild of Organists.
 He won the Liturgical category in the 2013 British Composer Awards, and in 2015 a disc of his choral music was released by the choir of Magdalen College, Oxford directed by Daniel Hyde on the Opus Arte label to critical acclaim.